OleehyO/TexTeller/README.md

 Enter `http://localhost:8501` in a browser to view the web demo.

 > [!NOTE]
-> If you are Windows user, please run the `start_web.bat` file instead.
+> 1. For Windows users, please run the `start_web.bat` file.
+> 2. When using onnxruntime + GPU for inference, you need to install onnxruntime-gpu.

 ## 🔍 Formula Detection